Be Wary of Add-on Accessibility

 Update: November 10, 2015

-Jennison Asuncion points out that airline web sites must be accessible by December 12, 2015 — or just about a month from now.
+Jennison Asuncion points out (LinkedIn-free version) that airline web sites must be accessible by December 12, 2015 — or just about a month from now.
 SSB Bart Group outlines the core features of a site that must be accessible next month (such as booking a flight or checking in), and outlines what can wait until December of 2016 (just some leftover marketing pages at that point).

 It’s possible Virgin America paid for the third-party solution in an effort to make the deadline.
 Sadly, if nothing improves between now and next month, Virgin America will not be compliant and may have to throw more money at an already sub-par solution.